sstalle/php7cc/README.md

  the language features that are used in the code.
 For example, if traits are used somewhere in the checked code, you'll need PHP 5.4 or higher.

+PHP 7 is also supported, but files with syntax errors (for example, invalid numeric literals or invalid UTF-8 codepoint escape sequences) can't be processed.
+You will only get the message about the first syntax error for such files.

 You also need [composer](https://getcomposer.org/) to install php7cc.

 #### Installation